MDW-94/MDW-94/README.md

 # Matthew David Wasylko - Software Developer 🌊
 ## CodeClan / CodeBase Graduate 🏔️

-I'm currently studying on the 16-week, Professional Software Development course facilitated by CodeClan / CodeBase - Cohort G38!
+I recently graduated from the 16-week, Professional Software Development course facilitated by CodeClan / CodeBase - Cohort G38!

 I'm into Green Tech, Tech for Good & Creative Technologies.
 In my spare time I enjoy reading about science, usually articles from the NewScientist magazine or just from googling questions I think of - most of the subjects I enjoy have a focus on sustainability.
 I'm particularly interested in how software can benefit the research in these fields!